mirego/accent/README.md

 | `SMTP_PASSWORD`    | _none_  | The password for authentification.                        |
 | `SMTP_USERNAME`    | _none_  | The username for authentification.                        |

+### Kubernetes helm chart setup

+You can setup the project with [a helm chart like this one](https://github.com/andreymaznyak/accent-helm-chart).
+This project uses [a fork by andreymaznyak](https://github.com/andreymaznyak/accent) and not this canonical repository.
+The specs and values may need to be updated if you use this repo.

 ## ✅ Tests

 ### API